-The Scottish Association of Psychoanalytical Psychotherapists (SAPP) was established in 1972.
+The Scottish Association of Psychoanalytic Psychotherapists (SAPP) was established in 1972.
 Its aims were to be a centre for the dissemination of the nature and significance of psychoanalytic psychotherapy through research and teaching, and to provide a high quality and fully accredited training of adult psychoanalytic psychotherapy in Scotland.

 SAPP is a member organisation of the British Psychoanalytic Council.

 SAPP is managed by a Board of Trustees who are responsible for its governance and its activities which include:

 - Promoting and Disseminating Psychoanalytic Psychotherapy in Scotland